Introduction

 LINQ and EF also use partial classes and methods heavily because of the auto-generation nature of these technologies.
 So when you drag tables in these frameworks they create auto-generated classes as shown in the following figure.

-In the following figure you can see how the auto-generated code has partial classes and partial method:
+In the following figure, you can see how the auto-generated code has partial classes and partial methods.

-The partial methods later can be extended for including custom logic.
-For instance, you can see in the following code for the preceding auto-generated class "tblCustomer" we have used partial methods to override the "OnCustomerCodeChanged" event to ensure that the customer code is not more than 8 length.
+The partial methods can later be extended to include custom logic.
+For instance, you can see in the following code for the preceding auto-generated class "tblCustomer" We have used partial methods to override the "OnCustomerCodeChanged" event to ensure that the customer code is not more than 8 in length.

-4. throw new Exception("Customer code can not be greater than 8");
+throw new Exception("Customer code cannot be greater than 8");

 So by using partial classes and partial methods, LINQ and EF framework keep auto-generating classes and by using partial methods we can customize the class with our own logic.